jayzheng98/jayzheng98.github.io/_projects/project2.md

 **1.** How to testify there are security issues in the rail transit?
 Maybe we can conduct penetration tests in a simulation environment.
 But how to figure out the route and goal of cyberattacks within such a complex system?
 The answer is to firstly conduct a **theoretical threat analysis**

 ## Design
-**1.** I've proposed a novel methodology for the coalescence analysis of safety and security in cyber-physical systems, namely the <u>Process-Oriented and Coalescent Analysis (POCA)</u>.
+**1.** I've proposed a novel methodology for the coalescence analysis of safety and security in cyber-physical systems, namely <u>Process-Oriented and Coalescent Analysis (POCA)</u>.
 Different from the traditional **object-oriented** methods that directly start the analysis with system components or communication links, our method mainly focuses on the specific working process of the object, which is **process-oriented** analysis
  - *The overall framework of this methodology is shown below:*

 <div align="center"> <img alt="p2-1" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/pub1-1.png?raw=true" width="620px"> </div><br>

 **2.** The POCA consists of two major parts.
-They are oriented toward functional safety and cyber security respectively, and POCA achieves a coalescence of these two attributes by drawing the two parts together
+They are oriented toward **functional safety** and **cyber security** respectively, and POCA achieves a coalescence of these two attributes by drawing the two parts together
  - *The first part, as system service process analysis, abstracts service processes into analyzable objects by referring to the STPA method, which lays a foundation of "process-oriented"*
  - *Another part, as system cyber threat analysis, identifies potential cyber threats based on outputs of the first part according to common security analysis methods*